anfraz7/anyas-physics-major-advice/_pages/12-contacting-professors.md

 On the other hand, I had professors that I emailed two days before submitting my applicating and even the day after submitting my application.
 In those cases, I was just trying to get my name on their radar and show the professors that I was very interested in their research.
 I was admitted by some of these professors, but full transparency I have no clue how much the emails helped.

-Note that some professors, particularly at schools that get a lot of applicants, may choose to not respond to any PhD applicant emails.
+Note that some professors may choose to not respond to any PhD applicant emails.

 ### what to include in your email